-The MHDS program features 12 required courses over five consecutive trimesters.
-Students complete their required didactic coursework within the first 12 months of the program, after which they complete an independent capstone project under the guidance of an assigned faculty mentor in the last eight months of the program.
+The MHDS program consists of 13 required courses and one elective course over five consecutive trimesters.
+Students complete didactic coursework within the first 16 months of the program while also pursuing an independent capstone project under the guidance of an assigned faculty mentor.
 All required courses are taught in the evenings to accommodate students with daytime commitments.
 The MHDS program features a diverse combination of pedagogical approaches, including traditional classroom didactics, interactive didactics, hands-on laboratory sessions, journal clubs, project sessions work and immersed experiential learning within embedded research and operational teams.

 The MHDS faculty believes it is vital to expose students to a wide range of learning experiences.
 Success in health delivery science requires a strong theoretical basis and pragmatic experiential learning to solidify classroom theory.
 In addition, students learn specific software programs, including statistical, data visualization, decision analysis and spreadsheet software that is taught in laboratory sessions.
-We accept a maximum of 20 students per year into this highly selective program.
+We accept a limited number of students per year into this highly competitive program.

 After completing the MHDS program, students will be able to: